unilaiva/unilaiva-songbook/README.md

 ## Printing

-The main books are designed primarily for **A5** printing.
+The main books are intended primarily for **A5** printing (148 mm × 210 mm).

+In the simplest case, print the main document, `unilaiva-songbook_A5.pdf`, on A5 paper, and make sure A5 is selected in the printing software.
+Otherwise the pages may be scaled up or printed with overly wide margins.

+For double-sided printing, make sure the pages are oriented so that odd pages appear on the right-hand side (recto) and even pages on the left-hand side (verso) of each spread.
+This minimizes page-turning within a song, because all songs that span at least two pages begin on an even page.
+The margins, page number positions, and similar layout details are also optimized for this order.

+If possible, set margins to zero both in the printing software and in the printer driver settings.
+On Linux and macOS, the `lp` program is recommended for printing without extra margins.
+For example:
+`lp -o PageSize=A4 printout-BOOKLET_unilaiva-songbook_A5-on-A4-doublesided-needs-cutting.pdf`
+Do not use a `fit-to-page` option, which some GUI printing programs may enable by default.

-If ConTeXt is installed, the build also generates extra printout PDFs for printing A5 pages on A4 sheets.
-Those are usually the easiest files to use for home printing.
+The build also generates additional printout PDFs for printing A5 pages on A4 sheets.
+These are often the easiest files to use for home printing.

-For the main full book, the most relevant outputs are typically:
+For the main songbook (the default variant), the most relevant outputs are
+usually:

 - `result/unilaiva-songbook_A5.pdf`
+- `result/printouts/printout-EASY_unilaiva-songbook_A5-on-A4-sidebyside-simple.pdf`
-- `result/printout-BOOKLET_unilaiva-songbook_A5-on-A4-doublesided-needs-cutting.pdf`
+- `result/printouts/printout-BOOKLET_unilaiva-songbook_A5-on-A4-doublesided-needs-cutting.pdf`

-When printing duplex, make sure odd pages end up on the right-hand side of each spread.
+### Printing double sided on a single sided printer

+To print double-sided on a printer without a duplexer, first print the odd pages, then flip and re-feed the paper, and finally print the even pages.
+For the main document, `unilaiva-songbook_A5.pdf`, the pages must be flipped on the long edge.
+For the other files named `printout-*unilaiva-songbook*.pdf`, which place multiple pages on each A4 sheet, the pages should be flipped on the short edge.

+To flip pages *on the short edge* manually, place the printed stack in front of you upside down, with the printed side hidden.
+Then create a new stack by moving each sheet one by one from the top of the old stack to the top of the new stack, without rotating or turning the sheets in any way.
+Feed the new stack into the printer, taking care to insert it in the correct orientation.

+If your printing software is limited, you can for example use `pdftk` to extract odd and even pages:

+- `pdftk unilaiva-songbook_A5.pdf cat 1-endodd output unilaiva-songbook_odd.pdf`
+- `pdftk unilaiva-songbook_A5.pdf cat 1-endeven output unilaiva-songbook_even.pdf`

+#### Example procedure for printing on a single sided printer

+This procedure prints the entire book on A4 paper with a printer that supports single-sided printing only.
+Flipping pages, cutting, and binding are all done by hand.
+The final result is a book of double-sided A5 pages, which is the preferred format.

+1. `./ulsbs-compile`
+2. `pdftk result/printouts/printout-BOOKLET_unilaiva-songbook_A5-on-A4-doublesided-needs-cutting.pdf cat 1-endodd output unilaiva-songbook_odd.pdf`
+3. `pdftk result/printouts/printout-BOOKLET_unilaiva-songbook_A5-on-A4-doublesided-needs-cutting.pdf cat 1-endeven output unilaiva-songbook_even.pdf`
+4. `lp -o PageSize=A4 unilaiva-songbook_odd.pdf`
+5. Flip the pages manually on the short edge and feed them back into the printer.
+6. `lp -o PageSize=A4 unilaiva-songbook_even.pdf`
+7. Cut the A4 pages in half to make A5 pages, and arrange them in the correct order.
+8. Punch holes and bind the book.

 ## Updating